2007 Australian equine influenza outbreak: Effect

 The outbreak forced the cancellation of a 3-day qualifying event for the 2008 Summer Olympics scheduled to be held in Sydney on 13 September.

 Cattle mustering in Queensland, which is often carried out on horseback, was halted due to the ban on horse movements.

 The Sydney spring racing carnival was cancelled following the outbreak at Randwick racecourse.
 NSW horses will be prevented from travelling to Melbourne for the Melbourne Cup.

-The Equine Influenza has also had an ongoing effect on the Largest National Equine Endurance Event The Shahzada which was to be held at St Albans NSW from 27–31 August.
+The Equine Influenza has also had an ongoing effect on the Largest National Equine Endurance Event The Shahzada which was to be held at St Albans NSW from 27 to 31 August.
 All horses at the event were locked down for over a week, with many competitors travelling from interstate.
 It has been a disaster, with many not being able to bring their highly trained animals home.
 Many of these horses have had to be left on properties within New South Wales.

 On 23 January 2008 The Keeper of the Australian Stud Book, Michael Ford, reported that "To date, 23,305 mares have recorded coverings by 679 stallions, a decrease of 13% on last year’s 26,800 coverings."
 However, Mr Ford expected the gap to be narrowed to 10% after late lodgements and paddock services were received later in the season.
 "A depleted foal crop will have an effect on racing in two years, lasting for several years" explained Mr Ford.
 "It also impacts on future foal crops in six years' time when horses from that crop go to stud."

 New South Wales was declared free of equine influenza by the state Primary Industries Minister, Ian Macdonald on 29 February 2008.
 Queensland, the only other state affected by the outbreak, has no infected properties and is expected to be declared EI free within a few weeks.